Call/text: (800) 372-0148

 Use the door lock mechanism, or you might find your pal jumping out the rear window at the slightest temptation.
 While you’re rolling down the highway, avoid the temptation to allow your pet to hang its head out of the car window.

 Yes, Coco might like the sensation of the wind flapping his ears, but there are insects and random pebbles flying around during high-speed travel that can seriously injure your pet.
-And any sudden stop could be deadly to animals who have their heads out of the window.
+Moreover, any sudden stop could be deadly to animals who have their heads out of the window.

 Going on road trips with pets can be fun and emotionally fulfilling.
 But make sure that your next ride is a safe one for everyone, and be sure you’re traveling with a legitimate, legally-enforceable ESA Letter.